-On February 12, 1873, paleontologist Barnum Brown was born.
+On February 12, 1873, paleontologist Barnum Brown, commonly referred to as Mr. Bones, was born.
 He is best known for his discovery of the first documented remains of Tyrannosaurus rex during a career that made him one of the most famous fossil hunters working from the late Victorian era into the early 20th century.

 During his career, he was sponsored by the American Museum of Natural History to trade fossils in general.
 He became known as a collector who obtained everything that was of scientific value.
 In the late 19th century, Brown led an expedition to the Hell Creek Formation of Southeastern Montana.
 From Hell Creek, he wrote: